DCMZ88/internship/Week 3/MachineLearning.md

 **Optimization**

-For this case, we also utilise [Gradient escent](##Gradient-Descent) in determining the minimum cost function which gives us the best parameters for $w,b$.
+For this case, we also utilise [Gradient Descent](#Gradient-Descent) in determining the minimum cost function which gives us the best parameters for $w,b$.